HaydenSansum/ReOdita/README.md

 ## Mamba Negra

-Mamba Negra was a temporary Mural exhibit at the ICA in Miama.
+Mamba Negra was a temporary Mural exhibit at the ICA in Miama, it consists of an interwoven set of trapezoids, each with a split color down the diagonal.
+The pattern appears random at first but it is in fact strongly regimented in a grid system.

 Putting the original side by side with my recreation: